-(2) While utilizing the school bus safety camera systems, the School District must make at least one public service announcement each year warning the public in the School District that the school bus safety camera system is being utilized by the School District and that there is at least a \$100 fine associated with illegally overtaking and passing a school bus utilizing the school bus safety camera system.
+(2) While utilizing the school bus safety camera systems, the school district must make at least 1 public service announcement each year warning the public in the school district that the school bus safety camera system is being utilized by the school district and that there is at least a \$100 fine associated with illegally overtaking and passing a school bus utilizing the school bus safety camera system.

-(b) Reimbursement - The fines collected through the implementation of school bus safety camera systems shall be used to reimburse the private vendor or manufacturer and the School District for the cost of installation, operation, and maintenance of the systems, requirements as listed in § 8002(a) of this section, to cover additional costs related to the administration of the program, and transportation safety related costs.
+(b) Reimbursement. - The fines collected through the implementation of school bus safety camera systems shall be used to reimburse the private vendor or manufacturer and the school district for the cost of installation, operation, and maintenance of the systems, requirements as listed in \$ 8002 \$ 8803(a) of this title, to cover additional costs related to the administration of the program, and transportation safety related costs.

-(c) Liability - The owner or operator of a vehicle who has failed to comply with § 4166(d)(1) of Title 21, as evidenced by information obtained from a school bus safety camera system, shall be subject to a civil or administrative assessment of \$100 for a first offense, which shall increase to \$500 for each subsequent offense within 10 years of the prior offense or offenses; provided, however, that the School District may provide for an additional assessment not to exceed \$10 if the civil or administrative assessment is not paid within 20 days, which assessment may be increased to an amount not to exceed \$20 if the assessment is not paid within 45 days, and may be increased to an amount not to exceed \$30 if the assessment is not paid within 90 days.
-Court costs or similar administrative fees not to exceed \$35 may also be assessed against an owner or operator who requests a hearing to contest the violation and is ultimately found or pleads responsible for the violation or who fails to pay or contest the violation for which a civil assessment is imposed under this subsection shall not be classified as a criminal offense and shall not be made a part of the operating record of the person upon whom such liability is imposed, nor shall it be used for insurance purposes in the provision of motor vehicle insurance.
-Assessments collected as a result of a traffic control signal monitoring system shall be paid to the School District for their costs of administering such systems.
+(c) Liability. - The owner or operator of a vehicle approaching a school bus from the front or from the lamps to take on or discharge school children as evidenced by information obtained from a school bus safety camera system, shall be subject to a civil or administrative assessment of \$100 for a first offense, which shall increase to \$500 for each subsequent offense within 10 years of the prior offense or offenses; provided, however, that the school district may provide for an additional assessment not to exceed \$10 if the civil or administrative assessment is not paid within 20 days, which assessment may be increased to an amount not to exceed \$20 if the assessment is not paid within 45 days, and may be increased to an amount not to exceed \$30 if the assessment is not paid within 90 days.
+Court costs or similar administrative fees not to exceed \$35 may also be assessed against an owner or operator who requests a hearing to contest the violation and is ultimately found or pleads responsible for the violation or who fails to pay or contest the violation in a timely manner.
+No assessments and court costs other than those specified in this subsection may be imposed.
+A violation for which a civil assessment is imposed under this subsection shall not be classified as a criminal offense and shall not be made a part of the operating record of the person upon whom such liability is imposed, nor shall it be used for insurance purposes in the provision of motor vehicle insurance.
+Assessments collected as a result of a traffic control signal monitoring system shall be paid to the school district, after first being applied to reimburse the private vendor or manufacturer and the school district for their costs of administering such systems.
+This subsection does not apply to an owner or operator of a vehicle on a roadway with 4 or more lanes approaching a school bus from the front.